-These examples serve as mere glimpses into the extensive array of age-based human rights abuses endured by older individuals.
-Canada's candidacy for the Human Rights Council presents a remarkable opportunity for the country to tackle these human rights violations both domestically and internationally.
+The COVID-19 pandemic has laid bare the disturbing prevalence of human rights violations inflicted upon older persons globally, cruelly denying them their fundamental rights to life and health.
+Canada's long term care residents accounted for a staggering 81% of COVID-19 deaths in the early months of the pandemic, nearly double the average in other OECD countries.
+The ting impact of climate change on older Canadians was blatantly syldent a remarkable opportunity for the country to tackle these human rights violations both domestically and internationally.
 By including older persons in the list of priorities and by endorsing our plea for a United Nations convention on the rights of older individuals, Canada can effectively address these issues and promote a more equitable and inclusive world for all.